rust-lang/rust/text/0529-conversion-traits.md

 ```

 that would desugar into exactly the above (assuming that the `~` sigil
-was restricted to `As` conversions).
+was restricted to `AsRef` conversions).
 Such a feature is out of scope
 for this RFC, but it's a natural and highly ergonomic extension of the
 traits being proposed here.

 ## Preliminary conventions

 Would *all* conversion traits be replaced by the proposed ones?
-Probably not, due to the combination of two factors:
+Probably not, due to the combination of two factors (using the example
+of `To`, despite its being deferred for now):

 * You still want blanket `impl`s like `ToString` for `Show`, but:
 * This RFC proposes that specific conversion *methods* like